MA in Latin American Studies

 Students must complete an MA essay and have it approved by their supervisory committee.
 An MA essay is a substantial research paper on an issue or topic related to Latin America.
 Typically, students will register for 6 project research credits during their second year in the MA program in order to complete their essay.
 These credits count toward the overall credit requirement.
 The course is LAS 6971, which the student will set up with the program advisor.
 We encourage students to complete the MA project, although a thesis option is also available upon request.

 Students must complete 6 credits of thesis research coursework, and in this time, will be working with their chosen supervisory committee on researching and writing their thesis.
 A thesis is not required to complete the MA program, instead a project/non thesis can be submitted, please see above for more information about the project requirements.

 Graduates confront a job market that demands knowledge of foreign cultures and languages, a reflection of both globalization and significant demographic shifts at home.
 Many graduates will pursue international careers in the public, private and non-profit sector.
 But immigration from Latin America to the United States also creates a need for expertise in Latin American culture and language domestically.
 This demographic shift now requires that social workers, school teachers, nurses, lawyers, and doctors have much greater linguistic and cultural competency to adequately serve this population.

 A core purpose of the MA program is to provide students with the skills and expertise to become leaders in their chosen fields.
 The MA degree is ideal for both professionals seeking regional knowledge and students intending to pursue a Ph.D and academic careers.
 It prepares graduates for careers in government, public policy, academia, international law, international business, non-profit organizations, journalism, education, social work, and other professions.

-All applications for the MA in Latin American Studies must be submitted online through the Graduate School.
+All applications for the MA in Latin American Studies must be submitted online through the University of Utah's Graduate Admissions.